Ryann Torrero

-Ryan Danielle Torrero Rojas (born 1 September 1990), known as Ryann Torrero, is an American-born Chilean footballer who plays as a goalkeeper for Santiago Morning and the Chile women's national team.
+Ryan Danielle Torrero Rojas (born 1 September 1990), known as Ryann Torrero, is a footballer who plays as a goalkeeper for Colo-Colo.
+Born in the United States, she plays for the Chile women's national team.

 Career

 In high school, Torrero played for the Crusaders of Village Christian School, where she was the team captain as a senior and a two-time CIF first-team selection.
 She also played for the Real So Cal youth team, where she won the San Diego Surf Cup, the Coast Soccer League's Premier League and the Super Y League.
 In college, she played in two matches for the Wyoming Cowgirls in 2008.
 She took a medical redshirt for her 2009 season before transferring to Campbell University, where she played for the Lady Camels from 2010 to 2012.
 She made 37 appearances for the Lady Camels, and was included in the Atlantic Sun All-Academic Team in 2010.

 Torrero has appeared for the Chile women's national team, including in a friendly match against Colombia on 16 May 2019.
 She was included in Chile's squad for the 2019 FIFA Women's World Cup in France, though she did not make an appearance.

 Torrero has also worked as a volunteer assistant coach for the Pepperdine Waves women's soccer team since 2017.